Spin excitation continuum to topological magnon crossover and thermal Hall conductivity in Kitaev magnets: model

 The thermal Hall conductivity due to magnons in the polarized state is presented for the \kggp model in Fig. \ref{fig:thc_kggp} for fields near the crossover.
 Although the peak of the thermal Hall conductivity is smaller than the half-quantized value, the qualitative behaviour is the same as the pure Kitaev models.
-At low temperatures near the crossover, there is a sign change occurring at fields where the nonlinear effects are strong from the MD results.
-At higher fields where there is good agreement between LSWT and MD, the magnitude where this sign change occurs becomes small and eventually decreases to zero as the field increases.
+Similar to the discussion for the pure Kitaev model, the results for $\kappa_{xy}$ are less reliable near the crossover region where nonlinear effects are strong, especially at low temperature.
+At higher fields where there is good agreement between LSWT and MD, $\kappa_{xy}$ computed with non-interacting magnons is sufficient in describing the magnon thermal Hall conductivity.